rajeevbellamkonda/VGG19Compression/README.md

 # How to Start?
-·       Unzip the file CS260finalRB.zip – It unzips into following two folders
+·       * Unzip the file CS260finalRB.zip – It unzips into following two folders
-        Source Code is at Github [Link](https://github.com/rajeevbellamkonda/VGG19Compression)
+        * source Code has been uploaded to Github: [Link](https://github.com/rajeevbellamkonda/VGG19Compression)

-# VGGPruning -
+# Folder1:VGGPruning -

                traincifar10.py # Train the original VGG19 network